Mountains + Adventure

 Santa Fe County’s 470 miles of trails aren’t only open to hikers—most are also open to mountain bikers.
 In fact, locals know that one of Santa Fe’s most popular mountain biking trailheads is right on the St. John’s College campus.
-Students can check out a mountain bike at the Student Activities Center and bike right onto the Atalaya trail, which climbs into the Rocky Mountains and connects to the city’s extensive Dale Ball trails.
+Students can check out a mountain bike at the Student Activity Center and bike right onto the Atalaya trail, which climbs into the Rocky Mountains and connects to the city’s extensive Dale Ball trails.

 Additional mountain biking trails in the area include Otero Canyon, San Ysidro, Angel Fire, and the South Boundary Trail in Taos.
 In addition, some local ski basins offer summer lift tickets for mountain bikers, taking you straight up the ski mountain to the top of the summertime trails.

 For the road-tripping mountain biker, overnight trips deliver some of the most renowned mountain biking trails in the world, like the well-developed trail systems of Moab, Utah, which are just six hours away and include the world-famous and highly technical Slickrock, considered by many to the be one of the world’s pinnacle mountain biking experiences.